Palio di Siena: The race today

-The first race (Palio di Provenzano) is held on 2 July, which is both the Feast of the Visitation and the date of a local festival in honour of the Madonna of Provenzano (a painting once owned by the Sienese leader Provenzano Salvani, which was supposed to have miraculous curative power).
+The first race, Palio di Provenzano is held on 2 July, which is both the Feast of the Visitation and the date of a local festival in honour of the Madonna of Provenzano (a sculpture of the Virgin Mary once owned by the Sienese leader Provenzano Salvani, which was supposed to have miraculous curative power).
 The second race is held on 16 August (Palio dell'Assunta), the day after the Feast of the Assumption, and is likewise dedicated to the Virgin Mary.
-After exceptional events (e.g., the Apollo 11 moon landing) and on important anniversaries (e.g., the centennial of the Unification of Italy), the Sienese community may decide to hold a third Palio between May and September.
+After exceptional events (e.g., the Apollo 11 Moon landing) and on important anniversaries (e.g., the centennial of the Unification of Italy), the Sienese community may decide to hold a third Palio between May and September.
 The most recent was in 2018 to celebrate the anniversary of the end of WWI.

 The field consists of ten horses, so not all seventeen contrade can take part in the Palio on any occasion.
-The seven contrade that did not take part in that month of the previous year are automatically included; three more are chosen by draw (twice a year, in the last days of May and at the beginning of July).
-Private owners (among them, some jockeys) offer the pick of their stables, selected during the year after trial races, other Palio races in Italy and veterinary examination, from which main representatives of the participating contrade, the Capitani, choose ten of approximately equal quality, three days before the race.
+The seven contrade that did not take part in that month of the previous year are automatically included; three more are chosen by draw.
+The draw, also known as the extraction, occurs at 7:30 PM on a Sunday in the last days of May for the June race, and at the beginning of July for the August race.
+The draw consists of three trumpeters, known as chianire, who play from the windows of city hall, and then display the randomly drawn flag of the contrade selected for that race.

+Private owners, some jockeys, offer the pick of their stables, selected during the year after trial races, other Palio races in Italy and veterinary examination, from which main representatives of the participating contrade, the Capitani, choose ten of approximately equal quality, three days before the race.
 A lottery then determines which horse will run for each contrada.
 Six trial races are run, the first on the evening of the horse selection and the last on the morning before the Palio.
 Corruption (bribery) is commonplace, prompting the residents of each contrada, known as contradaioli, to keep a close watch on their stable and their rider.
 The horses are of mixed breed; no purebred horses are allowed.